 Long before we had Meryl and Amy in Julie & Julia, we had the actual Julia Child and her beloved TV show The French Chef.
-Over the course of its ten delightful seasons, viewers fell in love with the ebullient host—and with the beefy red wine dish she's so well known for.
+Over the course of its 10 delightful seasons, viewers fell in love with the ebullient host—and with the beefy red wine dish she's so well known for.
 Boeuf Bourguignon was the first episode of the first season, suggesting its importance in the culinary canon, and was reprised in an episode in 1971.
 Get more Vintage Recipes That Still Taste Great.

 Black Forest Cake

 This German-born dessert is an exercise in seeing how many ways you can infuse one cake with cherry flavor.
 It's composed of layers of chocolate cake that have been thoroughly soaked with kirsch (a clear cherry spirit) and topped with maraschino cherries, while some versions even have sour cherries stuffed between the layers.
 Though it was first invented in 1915, its popularity soared stateside in the 1970s.
-Check out our collection of 15 Classic American Desserts That Are No Longer Made.

 Cheese & Pineapple Hedgehogs